Bsal13/Offensive-Security-Proving-Grounds-Boxes/Shenzi (Intermediate) Windows Box.md

 - Utilized smbclient to locate an smb share and found we were able to login as null with no password
 - Found a passwords.txt file in the share
 - Password.txt file contained wordpress credentials
-- As the share was clal
+- As the share was called Shenzi i attempted to navigate to http://192.168.142.55/shenzi
+-
 - Text

 ## Improved skills